CodeX-Academy-Official/badges/languages/css2.md

 # CSS Developer 2

-A developer developer who can style HTML elements using various CSS style attributes independently and masterfully.
+A developer who can style HTML elements using various CSS style attributes independently and masterfully.

 ## Master the following skills:

-- Shorthand Properties
-- Specificity
+- Understand element spacing using the “box model”
+- Describe how your browsers’ built-in styles affect custom styling efforts
+- Control the transparency of HTML elements using RGBa values
+- Differentiate between shorthand and longhand properties in CSS
+- Override existing CSS styles using principles of specificity
+- Override existing CSS styles using grouping and nesting
+- Differentiate between inline and block elements
-- Grouping and Nesting
+- Apply background images to block and inline elements.
-- Background Images
-- Display states
-- Inline CSS vs external files
-- Page Layout
-- Positioning (floats, inline, flexbox, grid)
-- Pseudo Classes (non-experimental)
-- Pseudo Elements (non-experimental)
+- Control the display or visibility of HTML elements

 ## Suggested Learning: